cduranalarcon/ghcnm_functions/README.md

 ## GHCNm temperature dataset v4 access

-Download the data from the website of the National Centers for Environmental Information (NCEI) of NOAA: https://www.ncei.noaa.gov/pub/data/ghcn/v4/
+Download the data from the website of the National Centers for Environmental Information (NCEI), NOAA: https://www.ncei.noaa.gov/pub/data/ghcn/v4/

 or